 A candidate who does not achieve a classified result at the first attempt may be admitted again as a candidate in the same Final Honour School on one further occasion.
 This resit attempt shall normally take place at the next opportunity but may be deferred once.
+Resubmitted work may be a reworked version of the original submission.
 Candidates shall be required to resit the same papers for which they were examined at the first attempt.